 Unlike WordPress, which has a wide variety of uses, Shopify is solely an e-commerce platform.
 Shopify is a great option for businesses because it is hosted and offers plugins, apps and templates all through one system.
 Because there are fewer third parties involved in the platform, it tends to be more secure and less buggy, which is important when you’re asking customers to provide you with personal and financial information.
 However, if you’re looking to do more than sell products or services, such as creating a robust business blog, WordPress provides you with more options, templates and services.

 WordPress is a robust platform that helps a lot of users develop their business websites — and clearly they’re doing something right with such a large share of the market.
 But there are other options out there that may be better suited to your needs, especially if you don’t have a lot of time to code or customize your site.
-These other top website builders are just three great examples of easy-to-use systems for business websites, blogs and e-commerce solutions.
+These other free website builder are just three great examples of easy-to-use systems for business websites, blogs and e-commerce solutions.

 Also published on Medium.